jurihock/stftPitchShift/README.md

 This repository features two analogical algorithm implementations, [C++](cpp/StftPitchShift) and [Python](python/stftpitchshift).
 Both contain several [function blocks](#modules) of the same name (but different file extension, of course).

-In addition to the basic pitch shifting algorithm, it also features spectral [multi pitch shifting](#pitch-shifting) and cepstral [formant preservation](#formant-preservation) extensions.
+In addition to the basic pitch shifting algorithm, it also features spectral [poly pitch shifting](#pitch-shifting) and cepstral [formant preservation](#formant-preservation) extensions.

 Both sources contain a ready-to-use [command line tool](#usage) as well as a library for custom needs.
 See more details in the [build](#build) section.